aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

 ### Step 2: Configure GCP for a Google BigQuery sink connector

-To be able to sink data from Aiven for Apache Flink to Google BigQuery, you need to perform the following steps in the GCP console:
+To be able to sink data from Aiven for Apache Flink to Google BigQuery, go the GCP console to configure GCP for a Google BigQuery sink connector:

 -   Create a [Google service account and generate a JSON service key](https://cloud.google.com/docs/authentication/client-libraries).